vanesascode/fils/README.md

-# `Threds` social media app to 'twit' with short texts
+# `Fils` is a social media app to share short posts.

+IN PROGRESS

-(Similar to Meta's Thread or X's Twitter ) 1.53h
+(Inspired on Meta's Thread & X's Twitter )

-Project to learn NextJs 14 more in depth (route groups,... ), and also other external APIs suchs a Clerks.
+Project to learn NextJs 14 more in depth (route groups,... ), other external APIs suchs a Clerks, go in depth with applying new full stack features, and getting more experience with Typescript.

 ### 🔹 Installation & Libraries used: